St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 The deadly storms hit just as the school year was starting for many students in the Virgin Islands.
 More than 2,800 students have returned to school, according to the Federal Emergency Management Agency.
 The agency has put 25 generators in schools.

-On Monday, all secondary education will resume in St. Croix, the territory's department of education says.
+On Monday, all secondary education will resume on St. Croix, the territory's department of education says.
 But because of the number of school buildings that were ruined by the hurricanes, students will attend 4-hour split sessions each day, in which the schools that are still usable will host kids from either 7:30 a.m. to 11:30 a.m. or 12:30 p.m. to 4:30 p.m.

-Bus service will also be limited, as only six buses survived the storms intact — prompting .S.V.I.
-Education Commissioner Dr. Sharon Ann McCollum to tell parents and those in the community, "you're going to have to come together to form car pools to help get children to school."
+Bus service will also be limited, as only six buses survived the storms intact — prompting U.S.V.I.
+Education Commissioner Sharon Ann McCollum to tell parents and those in the community, "You're going to have to come together to form car pools to help get children to school."

-In St. Croix, five elementary schools and three junior high schools have been declared unusable for the rest of the school year; on a brighter note, the district says the schools that open will be able to provide hot lunches to students.
+On St. Croix, five elementary schools and three junior high schools have been declared unusable for the rest of the school year; on a brighter note, the district says the schools that open will be able to provide hot lunches to students.

-Similar split schedules will take effect in St. Thomas, where the status of several elementary schools remains uncertain.
-The territory didn't provide any information about schools reopening in St. John.
+Similar split schedules will take effect on St. Thomas, where the status of several elementary schools remains uncertain.
+The territory didn't provide any information about schools reopening on St. John.

 The St. Croix District is planning to put on a relief concert for Sunday, Oct.
-29, in which students in the concert band, steel ensemble, and jazz ensemble will perform.
+29, in which students in the concert band, steel ensemble and jazz ensemble will perform.
 In announcing rehearsal times, the district added, "Students are asked to bring water and a snack."

 Other Infrastructure

-A public curfew has been in effect since the hurricane hit, but different areas were under varying orders; this week, the curfew was standardized to last from 8 p.m. to 5 a.m. each day, throughout the territory.
+A public curfew has been in effect since the hurricane hit, but different areas were under varying orders.
+This week, the curfew was standardized to last from 8 p.m. to 5 a.m. each day, throughout the territory.

 "Driving at night is extremely dangerous with traffic lights out," the U.S.V.I. government said.
 "In addition, downed powerlines and debris can remain on the roads since the storms."